the-teachingRSE-project/competencies/competencies.md

 - Software/Technical skills:
   - Foundational module: Here we have an introduction to programming: Emphasising use cases over programming paradigms, students learn at least two languages: a language that facilitates prototyping and data processing (e.g., \gls{Python} or \gls{R}) and a language for designing complex, performance-critical systems (e.g., \gls{C}/\gls{Cpp}).
 This exposes them to computers in a hands-on fashion and is the foundation for (\gls{DOCBB}, \gls{LIBS}).
   - Computing environment module: Programming languages are not enough to work in a landscape of many interconnected software components; hence we require something like software craftsmanship, where tools such as the Unix shell, version control systems, build systems, documentation generators, package distribution platforms, and software discovery systems are taught to strengthen skills in (\gls{LIBS}, \gls{DOCBB}, \gls{SWREPOS}, \gls{SRU}).
-  - Software engineering module: Here we develop foundational software engineering competencies (basic knowledge and skill regarding requirements engineering, software architecture and design, implementation, quality assurance, software evolution), again emphasizing and strengthening (\gls{DOCBB}, \gls{LIBS}) on a more abstract level.
+  - Software engineering module: Here we develop foundational software engineering competencies (basic knowledge and skill regarding requirements engineering, software architecture and design, implementation, quality assurance, software evolution), again emphasising and strengthening (\gls{DOCBB}, \gls{LIBS}) on a more abstract level.

 - Research skills:
   - Optional domain mastery module: Additional minor research courses, but students with a home-domain already have the research part well-covered.